nasirhafeez/mikrotik-twilio-facebook/README.md

-# External Captive Portal for Mikrotik with Facebook Login
+# Mikrotik Captive Portal with Twilio Verify and Facebook Login

 The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
 The following actions are required to use the code given in this repo: